The Almighty Income Check

 Like the Beatles said: “All you need is income.”

-It’s important to know that in this world today, there are places where you can place your money where it is guaranteed and insured; places where nobody has lost any money, and you can assure yourself a reasonable return to help get you through life’s tougher times and life’s better times, as well.
+It’s important to know that in this world today, there are places where you can place your money where it is guaranteed and insured; places where nobody has lost any money, and you can assure yourself a reasonable return to help get you through life’s more challenging times and life’s better times, as well.

-Again, that’s not as much as the market did, but we get to keep all the gains.
+We get to keep all the gains.
 So it’s called “gain and retain, “not “gain and give back.”

-If you’re consistent with gain and retain and willing to take a zero when everyone else is losing money, then this is absolutely your type of financial planning; it’s perfect for that part of your portfolio that needs to be safe and secure, with a guaranteed income option for life and 100% of any balance at death going to the beneficiary(ies) of your choice.
+If you’re consistent with gain and retain and willing to take a zero when everyone else is losing money, then this is your type of financial planning; it’s perfect for that part of your portfolio that needs to be safe and secure, with a guaranteed income option for life and 100% of any balance at death going to the beneficiary(es) of your choice.